-Volunteers helped plant trees in Watertown honoring former Watertown Mayor Tom Walker.
-Funding through SLELO’s Urban Forest Sustainability Initiative reimbursment program was used to purchase some of the trees planted.
+Volunteers helped plant trees in Watertown in the fall of 2020 honoring former Watertown Mayor Tom Walker .
+Funding through SLELO’s Urban Forest Sustainability Initiative reimbursement program was used to purchase some of the trees planted.

-The Village of Pulaski, NY is in the process of ordering suggested non-invasvie trees from our Urban Forest Sustainability Initiative.
+The Village of Pulaski planted 17 native or non-invasive tree species along Rome road on October 30th, 2021.
 A presentation was held on the 5th of April, the Mayor of Pulaski along with other members of the community attended this presentation.

 The Village of Massena, NY held a tree planting on November 11th, 2021.
 Folks involved with the urban program including Andrew McMahon, Superintendent, of the Town of Massena Electric Department, and Hassan Fayad, Superintendent, of the Village of Massena Department of Public Works, were present.
 A presentation was held on the 3rd of June, 2021.